New arrivals

 The last scent you will smell in your perfume or beauty product is the bottom notes.
 These scents start to appear a few hours after you apply the product and can last all day, allowing you to enjoy the scent of your perfume for a longer period of time.

-Bottom or base notes are primarily stronger, heavier scents, which are often characterized by essential oils from various woods.
+Bottom notes, or base notes, are primarily stronger, heavier scents, which are often characterized by essential oils from various woods.
 Thus, you can find essential oil from cedarwood, rosewood or sandalwood.
 Other base notes include black pepper, vetiver or frankincense, myrrh or patchouli and juniper.

 We have prepared an overview of essential oils for each season.
 This allows you to create your own essential oil blends for diffusers or aroma lamps and change them depending on the season.